I recently created a list of goals I would like to achieve in 2019. I thought I’d give myself a headstart and get stuck in early.

 Sadly we were not allowed to take photos inside the castle on the tour but we did get a couple of the surrounds of the building and the gardens.

-Needless to say, we did avail of the shuttle bus back to the car park as it was getting dark when the tour finished.
+Needless to say, we did avail of the shuttle bus back to the car park as it was getting dark when the tour finished and we were both pretty tired.

 I would highly recommend a visit if you happen to be in the area as it is a beautiful spot and very relaxing.